-G & R Wrenn Limited was founded by brothers George Raymond and Cyril Richard Wrenn
+G & R Wrenn Limited was a British firm founded by brothers George Raymond and Cyril Richard Wrenn

 business continued until 1992 with the exception of a few years in the late 1960's when